sharmahimanshu1098/Image---Denoising/README.md

 # Image---Denoising
 This project proposes a novel image Denoising algorithm which accurately detects noisy pixels in images corrupted by Random Valued Impulse Noise at very high noise levels i.e. up to 95% noise density
+It uses two levels of thresholds to adequately addresses the drawbacks of existing methods, specially the misdetection of noisy pixels as noise free pixels and vice versa.
+Measures of Dispersion such as mean, Standard Deviation and Quartile have been used to define Thresholds.
+After the detection, a Fuzzy Switching Weighted Median Filter is applied to restore the corrupted image very close to the original image.
+As confirmed by the simulation results, the proposed method is superior to the existing methods in detection.
+A new Denoising method for effective removal of Random Valued Impulse Noise in grayscale images will be presented.
+The extensive Simulation results show that this method is capable of removing High Density RVIN while preserving minute image details.
+It will better result than the existing methods both in the visual aspects like SSIM as well as the mathematical parameters like MSE and PSNR.